 Creating a Budget Plan

 Budgeting is essential because it ensures you spend your money wisely.
-However, many people struggle to get started.
-A great short-term financial goal is to set up a budget plan for yourself!
+However, only 32% of U.S. households prepare a monthly budget.2 A great short-term goal is to set up a budget plan for yourself!
 Following a budget can help you save money, achieve goals, and improve your finances.

 Starting an Emergency Fund